How to organise a protest / Protest

 How to organise a protest

-Instead, you sometimes have a legal obligation to notify the police that you are organising a protest and police have powers to impose ‘conditions’ or prohibit protests altogether in circumstances.
+Instead, you sometimes have a legal obligation to notify the police when you are organising a protest march.

 When you provide notice, include details of the timing and route of the protest – and the name and address of at least one organiser.

 If you organise a protest without properly notifying the police, or give the wrong details, you could be committing a crime.

 You do not have to notify the police if you are organising a stationary demonstration.
 A stationary demonstration is when or more people protest in one place.
 For example, this could be on the pavement outside a local council, or in a public square.

 Since there is no legal obligation to notify the police, you can choose not to notify them.
 This could

 - make it less likely that the police will impose conditions or ban your march in advance, and